 The only treatment for the CHS, that works, is total abstinence.
 This is effective in 98.6% of the cases.
 If not corrected, patients with CHS can go into renal failure from severe dehydration.

 Understanding the how and why of cannabinoid induced nausea/vomiting could lead to the development of the effective treatments for this debilitating syndrome.
-The problem is that both pro-emetic and anti-emetic effects of the THC are mediated through the CB1 receptor.
+The problem is that both pro-emetic and anti-emetic effects of the THC are mediate through the CB1 receptor.
 This makes it likely that CHS is associated with the dysregulated endocannabinoid system, rather over-exposure to cannabinoids.

 How Does Science Study Anti Nausea Agents?

 Animal models of vomiting have been valuable in depicting the neural mechanism behind the emetic reflex.
-However, scientists don’t fully understand the central mechanism regulating nausea is poorly understood.
+However, scientists don’t fully understand the central mechanism regulating nausea.
 One of the reasons is that the nausea is much more difficult to quantify than vomiting, and therefore preclinical model development has been challenging.
 Typically, rats or mice are used for these studies, since they don’t vomit in response to the used toxin.

 A study published in Neuropharmacology investigated nausea in response to THC in rats.
 It also look at the potential for THC to change expression of endocannabinoid-related genes.
 The study concluded that it was likely that THC was causing nausea by dysregulation of endocannabinoid function in the hypothalamus.
 Although rats are not capable of vomiting, they receive the same gastrointestinal signals that precede vomiting in the emetic species.